weblancaster/python-studies/README.md

 ### Day 18
 After some experimentation and research I have decided that Scrapy is much more robust than what I need, now I'm experimenting with BeautifulSoup4 and seems like that's what I'm going with for now

+### Day 19
+Continued using BeautifulSoup4 and did some more testing to make sure will perform as todays Nodejs scrapper or beter

+### Day 20
+Finished up writing the solshal-scrapper service in Python using BeautifulSoup4, next I will move it to Docker